Volleyball Takes Off in Stellenbosch Schools, South Africa: One Coach at a Time

 Kayamandi: Where Sport Meets Sustainability

 The course in Kayamandi welcomed five dedicated participants.
 Four of them are community coaches with existing experiences in sports coaching, rooted in the local community and already active in supporting youth through sport.
 They were joined by a passionate sports teacher from Ikaya Primary School, where the Open Play foundation also installed a sports field.
-Throughout the course, thez learned fundamental skills of volleyball as well as how to teach and coach these skills.
+Throughout the course, they learned fundamental skills of volleyball as well as how to teach and coach these skills.
 Each session was filled with great energy, enthusiasm and a genuine sense of fun.

-Coached by Expertise: Fingerprint Neele Rave
+Coached by LKTBF Expert: Fingerprint Neele Rave

 The weekly GURU coaches courses were facilitated by Fingerprint Neele Rave, whose guidance was key in empowering local coaches with the skills and confidence needed to teach the kids volleyball.